bartdesmet/roslyn/docs/features/expression-types.md

 ```

 In this case, we simply subset the available expressions in `System.Linq.Expressions` and introduce a wrapper for `Expression<T>` to build the top-level `Quote<T>`.
 However, it's equally valid for the user to provide alternative implementations of these node types by returning different types from these factory methods.

+## Example

+An example of this feature, documenting all of the expression tree factory methods, is included in [ExpressionTypes.cs](./ExpressionTypes.cs).